Enjoying our puzzle hints?

 Blue group: STRINGS TIED IN KNOTS

-These are all types of items or objects that involve strings tied in knots, including decorative items and functional objects.
+These are all types of strings or cords that are tied in knots, including crafts and functional items.

 Purple group: ___ PIECE